Dcarter15/Event-Tracker/README.md

-# SRD Calendar Project
+# Event Calendar Project

-A web-based exercise tracking and management system for AOC (Army Operations Center) with a Gantt chart visualization, team status tracking, and AI-powered chatbot interface.
+A web-based exercise tracking and management system for AOC (Air Operations Center) with a Gantt chart visualization, team status tracking, and AI-powered chatbot interface.

 ## Features